zahraa-m/R_Data_Science/README.md

 ## This Repo is for data science with R
+### All examples are assignments from edx course about R basics and data visualizations

 ## Welcome to GitHub Pages